aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationdata/_index.md

 public class CalculationData
 ```

 Represents the required data when calculating one function, such as function name, parameters, ...etc.

+**Remarks**

 All objects provided by this class are for "read" purpose only.
 User should not change any data in the Workbook during the formula calculation process, Otherwise unexpected result or Exception may be caused.
 ## Methods

 | Method | Description |